Refinance Volume Hits Multi-Year High

-Since the start of 2014, mortgage rates of all types have been on steady decline.
-Conventional 30-year fixed rates loans have dropped approximately 87.5 basis points (0.875%) and 15-year fixed-rate loans have dropped close to 60 basis points (0.60%).
+Since the start of 2014, mortgage rates have been down.
+Conventional 30-year fixed rates loans have dropped approximately 50 basis points (0.50%) and 15-year fixed-rate loans have dropped close to 30 basis points (0.30%).

-Mortgage rates for refinances are near an all-time low and with millions of U.S. homeowners in the money to refinance, there is ample opportunity to take advantage of today's low rates.
+Mortgage rates for remain cheap and more than 6 million U.S. homeowners are potentially eligible to refinance.
+There is ample opportunity to take advantage of today’s low rates.

 “In the money” means that your current mortgage rate is more than 150 basis points (1.50%) above the current market rate; and you have a balance of $50,000 with at least 10 years remaining on your loan.